Man Utd appoint Ole Gunnar Solskjaer: Norwegian pens three-year contract | Goal.com

 That run has included notable victories over Arsenal and Tottenham, along with a stunning Champions League triumph over Paris Saint-Germain.

-Lionel Messi and Barcelona are next up for Solskjaer and his side, but that challenge should no fear for a rejuvenated outfit.
+Lionel Messi and Barcelona are next up for Solskjaer and his side, but that challenge should hold no fear for a rejuvenated Red Devils.

 A feel-good factor has been returned to the Theatre of Dreams, with a top-four finish also on the cards this season.